pjamesburwell/SupportArticles-docs/support/windows-server/shell-experience/windows-search-is-disabled-by-default.md

 4. Change the Startup type to **Automatic (Delayed Start)**.
 5. Select **Apply**, and then select **Start**.
 6. Select **OK**, and then close the Services console.

+***After researching the solution of re-enabling and starting the Windows Search service does not re-enable the Start Menu Search function.
+Microsoft has been informed.***